minetest/dev.luanti.org/content/for-creators/models/_index.md

 ### `.b3d` Format

-Orginally from the Blitz3D Engine, this format is widespread due to its animation support.
+Originally from the Blitz3D Engine, this format is widespread due to its animation support.
 You will need [this](https://github.com/GreenXenith/io_scene_b3d) extension to export models from blender.
 It is recommended that you keep the source .blend file due to importing not being supported in the extension.
-Using gltf/glb is prefered if you don't mind not supporting older 5.x releases.
+Using gltf/glb is preferred if you don't mind not supporting older 5.x releases.

 ### `.x` Format